SuperPower/hugo_website/content/docs/rpi/description.md

 ### Input Source

-The input source permits for connection to either a USB type-C connector or plated vias for soldering.
+The input source permits for connection to either a USB type-C connector or screw terminals.
 The team selected USB-C for its higher power capacity specification over the previous version of USB and that current versions of RPi 4 are configured with type-C.  This permits the end user to use their existing power supply to power the Leto project.

-Recognizing that many other options for power are available, the team provided solder vias to permit the connection of alternate sources.
+Recognizing that many other options for power are available, the team provided screw terminals to permit the connection of alternate sources.
 One considered use case is a remotely managed and voltage regulated solar array.

 {{<image src="/rpi/desc_1.png" width="300px" >}}

-The Leto board is designed to charge and run on a USB-PD source, but the onboard charging IC can accommodate input voltages on the solder vias between 4.5 V and 14V.
+The Leto board is designed to charge and run on a USB-PD source, but the onboard charging IC can accommodate input voltages between 4.5 V and 14V.
 The data pins on the USB connector are connected to the charging IC to permit full use of its hardware features.

 Input conditioning includes reverse polarity protection via MOFSET Q3.